antilopinae/ant-kernel/README.md

 #### Not use references

 We do not use references in our code!
-Because BTF sanitizer can not pass our code with refs If you want to use reference in public methods, use pointers!
+Because BPF sanitizer can not pass our code with refs If you want to use reference in public methods, use pointers!

 #### Not use templates in the usual sense